 Dog walking for a living is more than just pulling on a leash and getting some exercise with a dog.
 All our dog walkers are animal lovers who are professionally trained to be in tune with the dogs they walk.

 We also require each member of our dog walking London team to know as much as possible about each of the dogs – not just from their own experience but also from reading and speaking to the owners, to vets and other dog professionals.
-This means that our dog walkers are aware which breeds might not be compatible and which tend to get along just fine with one another, and those that are most intelligent.
+This means that our dog walkers are aware which breeds may not be compatible, which tend to get along just fine with one another, and those that are most intelligent.